Wikipedia

 Penn's family retained ownership of the province of Pennsylvania until the end of the American Revolution and Revolutionary War.
 However, William's son and successor, Thomas Penn, and his brother John, renounced their father's faith, and fought to restrict religious freedom (particularly for Catholics and later Quakers as well).
 Thomas weakened or eliminated the elected assembly's power, and ran Pennsylvania instead through governors who he appointed.
 He was a bitter opponent of Benjamin Franklin, and Franklin's push for greater democracy in the years leading up to the American Revolution.
 Through the Walking Purchase in 1737, the Penns cheated the Lenape out of their lands in the Lehigh Valley.[132]

 As a pacifist Quaker, Penn considered the problems of war and peace deeply.
-He developed a forward-looking project and thoughts for a United States of Europe through the creation of a European Assembly made of deputies who could discuss and adjudicate controversies peacefully.
+He developed a proposal for a United States of Europe through the creation of a European Assembly made of deputies who could discuss and adjudicate controversies peacefully.
 He is considered the first intellectual to suggest the creation of a European Parliament and what became the present-day European Union in the late 20th century.[133]

 Posthumous honors